rehierl/node-tree-outliner/3-0-0-associations.md

 later point in time.

-This guarantee is critical to an efficient TOC generator, because it allows to drop a section object once its corresponding section is closed.
+This guarantee is critical to an efficient TOC generator, because it allows to drop a section object once its corresponding section is closed and once the required information has been read from it.
 After that, any attempt to execute any kind of operation on the dropped section object will issue an access violation error.

-Re-opening a section for additional associations would therefore mean to violate said guarantee.
+Re-opening a section for additional associations would therefore mean to violate the above guarantee.
 Because of that, such an operation must be seen to represent an attempt to suspend and then resume a section.

 *It must not be allowed to strictly suspend a section*

 Technically, it would be possible to define rules that tell an algorithm to suspend and then, at some later point in time, resume associating nodes with a section.
-However, this does not mean that it would be reasonable to allow such a operations.
+However, this does not mean that it would be reasonable to allow such operations.

-Here, it is assumed that a "resume" operation must always follow a "suspend" operation ("suspend" would otherwise be equivalent to "close").
+Note that it is assumed, that a "resume" operation must always follow a "suspend" operation ("suspend" would otherwise be equivalent to "close").

 Assumed that some section `s` would have to be suspended after some node `ns` was associated with it and that section `s` would have to be resumed beginning